anyoptimization/pymoo/docs/source/problems/parallelization.md

 In general, **pymoo** allows passing a `starmap` object to be used for parallelization.
 The `starmap` interface is defined in the Python standard library `multiprocessing.Pool.starmap` [function](https://docs.python.org/3/library/multiprocessing.html?highlight=multiprocessing#multiprocessing.pool.Pool.starmap).
-This allows excellent and flexible parallelization opportunities.
+This allows for excellent and flexible parallelization opportunities.

-**IMPORTANT:** Please note that the problem needs to have set `elementwise_evaluation=True`, which implicates one call of `_evaluate` only takes care of a single solution.
+**IMPORTANT:** Please note that the problem needs to have set `elementwise_evaluation=True`, which indicates one call of `_evaluate` only takes care of a single solution.

 ```{code-cell}